Taysom Hill Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 - Hill did not record a pass attempt in last week's game versus the Dolphins.

-- Hill has 329 passing yards (109.7 ypg) to lead New Orleans, completing 58.3% of his throws and recording zero touchdown passes with zero interceptions over his last three games.
+- Over his last three games, Hill has put up 329 passing yards (109.7 per game) while going 28-for-48 (58.3% completion percentage) and throwing zero touchdowns and zero interceptions.

-- He has added 106 rushing yards on 22 carries with two touchdowns, averaging 35.3 yards per game.
+- He's also rushed 22 times for 106 yards and two touchdowns, averaging 35.3 yards per game.

 Hill's New Orleans Teammates